balrajegorad/DriveXpert/README.md

 Feel free to explore, modify, and contribute to the project!
 If you have any questions or suggestions, feel free to open an issue in the GitHub repository.

----

-This `README.md` provides a simple explanation of the **DriveXpert** project, how to install and use it, and details about the technologies used.